jolleyDesign/super-simple-jpg-compressor/README.md

 # super-simple-jpg-compressor
 The most basic JPG compressor I could come up with, using pillow antialiasing.
+Built in file extension check to avoid errors on PNG or other filetype input.

 ## Dependencies
 Python PIL (pillow) library, Python tkinter library (default on most environments), and of course Python3.
 Will not work with Python2.